 - ✓ Duties under the Equality Act 2010, including issues relating to pupils with special education needs or disabilities and how responsible adjustments are made for these pupils

 - ✓ A consistent approach to behaviour management.

 - ✓ Strong school leadership.

+- ✓ Recognition of trauma based behaviour.

 - ✓ Classroom management.

 - ✓ Rewards and sanctions; behaviour strategy and the teaching of good behaviour.

 - ✓ Staff development and support.

 - ✓ Support systems for pupils.

 - ✓ Liaison with parents and other agencies.

 - ✓ Managing pupils' transitions.

 - ✓ Organisation and facilities.

 - ✓ Disciplinary action against pupils who are found to have malicious accusations against staff.

-The Role and Expectations of the Headmaster and Proprietors
+The Role and Expectations of the Headmaster

 The Headmaster's role is to determine the detail of the standard of behaviour acceptable to the school, having responsibility for maintaining day-to-day discipline in the school, which will include making rules and provision for enforcing them.
 The are expected to conform to all the standards set out for school staff in this policy.
-The Headmaster has overall responsibility for supporting personal, social and emotional development, including issues concerning behaviour.
-Support for staff faced with challenging behaviour is also an important responsibility of the Headmaster.
-In compliance with DfE Guidance Behaviour in Schools; advice for Headmasters and School Staff (2022), we ensure that Curious Learners.
-Independent Thinkers.
-Happy Children our professional practice:
+The Headmaster has overall responsibility for supporting personal, social and emotional development, including issues concerning behaviour but all staff in school are responsible for creating a positive behaviour culture.
+Support for staff faced with challenging behaviour is provided by internally but also through the excellent range of staff CPD available through the Dukes Hub.
+In compliance with DfE Guidance Behaviour in Schools; advice for Headmasters and School Staff (2024) link here, we ensure that our professional practice:

-- ✓ promotes self-discipline and proper regard for authority among pupils; - ✓ encourages good behaviour and respect for others and prevent all forms of bullying pupils; - ✓ ensures that the standard of behaviour is acceptable; - ✓ regulates the conduct of pupils; - ✓ makes provision for continuous professional development with reference to: positive behaviour management, physical intervention (the use of reasonable force) and anti-bullying procedures; - ✓ have an understanding of current legislation, research and philosophy on promoting positive behaviour and on - ✓ handling children's behaviour where it may require additional support; - ✓ provides staff with appropriate induction and ongoing training on behaviour management when necessary; - ✓ recognition that codes for interacting with other people vary between cultures and require staff to be aware of and respect those used by members of the School; - ✓ is able to access relevant sources of expertise on promoting positive behaviour within the curriculum for supporting personal, social and emotional development; - ✓ familiarises new staff members with the school's behaviour policy and guidelines for behaviour; - ✓ ensures staff are supported by the SLT (Senior Leadership Team) when dealing with pupils displaying misbehaviour and that there is consistency in managing the behaviour. - ✓ takes appropriate disciplinary action against Pupils who are found to have made malicious accusations against staff and fulfils its duties under both the Equality Act 2010 (HM Government: 2010) http://www.legislation.gov.uk/ukpga/2010/15/pdfs/ukpga\20100015\en.pdf - ✓ and the Special Educational Needs and Disability Code of Practice: 0 to 25 years Statutory guidance for organisations who work with and support children and young people with special educational needs and disabilities (DfE and Department for Health: January 2015) https://www.gov.uk/government/uploads/system/uploads/attachment\data/file/398815/SEND\Code\of\Practic\c\e\January\2015.pdf
+- ✓ promotes self-discipline and proper regard for authority among pupils; - ✓ encourages good behaviour and respect for others and prevent all forms of bullying pupils; - ✓ ensures that the standard of behaviour is acceptable; - ✓ regulates the conduct of pupils; - ✓ makes provision for continuous professional development with reference to: positive behaviour management, physical intervention (the use of reasonable force) and anti-bullying procedures; - ✓ understand current legislation, research and philosophy on promoting positive behaviour and on handling children's behaviour where it may require additional support; - ✓ provides staff with appropriate induction and ongoing training on behaviour management when necessary; - ✓ recognition that codes for interacting with other people vary between cultures and require staff to be aware of and respect those used by members of the School; - ✓ is able to access relevant sources of expertise on promoting positive behaviour within the curriculum for supporting personal, social and emotional development; - ✓ familiarises new staff members with the school's behaviour policy and guidelines for behaviour as part of the onboarding and induction process. - ✓ ensures staff are supported by the SLT (Senior Leadership Team) when dealing with pupils displaying misbehaviour and that there is consistency in managing the behaviour. - ✓ takes appropriate disciplinary action against Pupils who are found to have made malicious accusations against staff and fulfils its duties under both the Equality Act 2010 (HM Government: 2010) click here and the Special Educational Needs and Disability Code of Practice: 0 to 25 years Statutory guidance for organisations who work with and support children and young people with special educational needs and disabilities (DfE and Department for Health: January 2015) Click here